codacy/docs/docs/repositories-configure/integrations/github-integration.md

 # GitHub integration

-The GitHub integration incorporates Codacy on your existing Git provider workflows.
+The GitHub integration incorporates Codacy on your existing Git provider workflows by reporting issues and the analysis status directly on your pull requests.

-When the integration is enabled, you can create pull request comments and GitHub issues directly from Codacy when browsing the existing issues on the repository:
+When the integration is enabled, you can also create pull request comments and GitHub issues directly from Codacy when browsing the existing issues on the repository:

 ![GitHub integration for issues](images/github-integration-issues.png)

-Depending on the configuration of the GitHub integration, Codacy can also report and notify you about issues directly on your pull requests.

 ## Enabling the GitHub integration {: id="enabling"}